W R Burner

 I was able to get a close up of this Bee who dearly loved this flower, for obvious reasons, that blooms on a small tree in the front yard.

-I was fortunate in clicking this picture just at the right moment.
-I caught the Monarch butterfly just as it was ascending to other horizons.
-This tree is my backyard is very colorful; as well as the butterfly which has orange-brown wings and black veins and borders.
+I clicked this picture just at the right moment!
+I caught this Monarch butterfly just as it was ascending to other horizons.
+This tree in my backyard is very colorful when fully bloomed out.

 I captured a picture of this fellow which was easy to do because there were so many of them around; and at times a nuisance!
 They liked to bombard you as you were mowing the lawn.
 I guess the sound attracted them.
 This species will not be around again until 2024!

 In my backyard I have a portion of it that I just let grow up as it desires.
 One day; with camera in hand, I noticed this brightly colored wild flower and took a picture of it.
-I just now noticed but it looks like it has berries on it beneath the flower itself.
+I just now noticed but it has berries beneath the flower itself.

 Obviously, a very unusual picture!
 It was taken in the wee hours of the morning.
 I have no justifiable reason to account for this scene except it was a "One in a Lifetime" type shot that could not be repeated.